GG1D29/my-design-pattern-mastery/README.md

 - How to achieve: Create a Decorator class that implements the same interface as the main class.

 ---

+### S5.
+Facade Pattern
+- Provides unified interface to a set of interfaces in the subsystem.
+- Provides a simple interface for a complex subsystem.
+- Encapsulates all access to a subsystem.

 This repo is inspired by the Challenges on LinkedIn Learning Course called: